RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step4.md

 The test function invokes *functionCache* to retrieve the handle to this function and subsequently invoke it - just as it would be in case of the normal invocation of the Fn function.

-Create the file for the Jest tests for module *func*" `touch /root/hello/func.test.js`{{execute}}
+Create the file for the Jest tests for module *func*:

+`touch /root/hello/func.test.js`{{execute}}

 Copy the following snippet to this file: